warmlogic/thisishappening/README.md

 ### Publishing / Analytics

 - [x] When an event is found, tweet an image of a map with the location/heat map
+- [x] Set my tweet's location to the event latitude and longitude
+- [ ] Exclude my own tweets from the search
 - [ ] Plot the pulse of a neighborhood over time: count of tweets by hour

 ## Realizations